flankerhqd/jebPlugins/README.md

 # jebPlugins
 Various Jeb plugins, including obfuscation restore
-##Note: JEB1 has changed a lot since writing, not applicable to new versions of JEB.
+##Note: JEB2 has changed a lot in the API, not applicable to JEB2.
 Current included:

 Source Info Restorer.
 Restore class name from proguarded output.